 - the EU will continue to accept UK DUS test results

-APHA have offered training courses for courses to businesses identified as exporters of certified seed to the EU.
+APHA have offered training courses to businesses identified as exporters of certified seed to the EU.
 If you have not already been contacted and you export certified seed to the EU, please contact your local PHSI or APHA office.

 Seed potatoes: third-country equivalence

-Fruit propagating material: third-country equivalence
+Fruit and vegetable propagating material: third-country equivalence

 The current arrangements, where EU member states make their own decisions on marketing through bilateral agreements, will continue until December 2022.
-Defra are responsible for contacting member states to negotiate bilateral agreements as needed.
+Defra is responsible for contacting member states to negotiate bilateral agreements as needed.

 The EU does not grant equivalence to a third country.
 However, businesses can trade material freely, subject to plant health, labelling and country of origin requirements.
-The variety must be on a ‘supplier’s list’ in an EU member state.
+The variety must be on a ‘supplier’s list’ and accepted in an EU member state.